 Is Arctic Monkeys' When The Sun Goes Down their darkest track?

 The second cut to be taken from the band's debut album - Whatever People Say I Am, That's What I'm Not - When The Sun goes Down told the dark tale of prostitution in the Neepsend area of Sheffield.

-Watch the Paul Fraser directed video, which starred Lauren Socha (Misfits) and Stephen Graham (This Is England) here.
+Watch the Paul Fraser directed video, which starred Lauren Socha (Misfits) and Stephen Graham (This Is England and Line Of Duty) here.

 Like the song, which is also known as Scummy Man, it tells the dismal story of a prostitute (Nina) and what appears to be her unscrupulous pimp.

 Told from the perspective of a concerned narrator, we're given a snapshot of the young woman's life as he wonders what set of circumstances led to her unfortunate position".

 "So who's that girl there?/ I wonder what went wrong/ So that she had to roam the streets/ She don't do major credit cards/I doubt she does receipts"

 Alex Turner doesn't stop there though, conjuring up images of the life of the opportunistic "scumbag" beside her who forces her out onto the streets, leaving her at risk to sexually transmitted diseases and probable acts of violence.

 Despite the shocking lyrics, Turner didn't have to dig as deep into his imagination for them as you might think.

 Like much of Arctic Monkeys debut album, the frontman evoked the sights and sounds of his surroundings, and it is said the band would witness similar sights near their rehearsal rooms in Neepsend.

 The refrain: "They said it changes when the sun goes down," perfectly encapsulates how areas can completely transform at night, forcing you to see another side to the city.

 Talking to NME, Turner said of the area."You’d see a bloke with a carrier bag or summat and it’s like, ‘What the f*** is he doing here at this time of the night?’
 Or you’d be packing your guitars away and somebody’d walk past and be like, ‘How much is one of them worth?"